ovhlabs/knowledge-base/en/_posts/how-to-deploy-lamp-in-3-easy-steps.md

 We'll need to start up MySQL if it hasn't already.
 `` sudo service mysqld start ``

-Alright we'll need to activate it and set up the root password and some other things that might you might want to change or not.
+Alright we'll need to activate it and set up the root password and some other things that you might want to change or not.
 `` sudo mysql_install_db ``

 `` sudo /usr/bin/mysql_secure_installation ``